Distributed Evaluation of Graph Queries using Recursive Relational Algebra: Fixpoint parallelization and distribution

-\end{proprep} which is a consequence of proposition~\ref{prop:fixpt}.
-This proposition means that a fixpoint whose constant part is a union of two datasets can be obtained by making the union of two fixpoints, each with one of these datasets as a constant part.
-Thanks to this property~\ref{prop:distribution}, the fixpoint can be executed by distributing the constant part $R$ among the workers, then each worker $i$ executes a smaller fixpoint $\fixpt{R_i\cup\varphi}$ locally starting from its own constant part $R_i$.
-We call this execution plan $\planparallelloop$.
-Execution is illustrated in the right side of Fig.~\ref{fig:muplans}.
-As opposed to $\plangloballoop$, $\planparallelloop$ incurs only one data shuffle at the end to make the distinct union between the local fixpoints.
+\begin{proprep}{Fixpoint Splitting.} Under the aforementioned conditions $\fpconds$, we have: \end{proprep} This proposition means that a fixpoint whose constant part is a union of two datasets can be obtained by making the union of two fixpoints, each with one of these datasets as a constant part.
+We can leverage this property for parallelizing the fixpoint computation by dividing the constant part $R$ into $n$ portions $R_i$ and computing $n$ smaller fixpoints $\fixpt{R_i\cup\varphi}$ in parallel.
+The results of those fixpoints are then combined using the union operator $\cup$ that eliminate duplicates.